jbofill10/Movies-EDA/README.md

 I could not upload all the files directly due to some being too big.
 I have included some of the smaller csvs in the repository for a sample of what the data looks like though.

+Due to the columns of the data set not being detailed, it is difficult to assume what each of the columns mean.
+The EDA won't be as in depth as others.

 # EDA